First Baptist Church of Marietta

 The building, with its white marble and granite façade, was built in 1897 and faces Church Street.
 Its address is 148 Church Street.
-The original church building, built in 1838, of which my ancestor David Dobbs was a founding member, was located where the current Confederate Memorial is near Citizen’s Cemetery.
+The original church building, built in 1838, of which my ancestor David Dobbs was an early member, was located where the current Confederate Memorial is near Citizen’s Cemetery.
 The building at its current location on Dobbs Street was completed in 1897.
 The Victorian-Gothic designed structure of Georgia marble and granite has a colonnade porch with twin staircases at the entrance.
 The auditorium, designed in a bowl shape for good visibility for worshipers, has many original features, including wood trimming, curved oak pews, chandelier, and stained-glass windows.

 Another thing that I learned is that the church has a very interesting history.
 According to the history of the Old Zion Baptist Church, a predominantly African American church located in Marietta, the First Baptist Church of Marietta was originally integrated – Whites and Blacks worshiped together in the same building in the antebellum South.